 If you own a business and do not give yourself a salary through a payroll service, you are likely still eligible for the Paycheck Protection Program—with one exception.
-Businesses that are structured as C corporations or S corporations must use payroll to pay their owners, because the corporation is taxed separately from the individual.
+Businesses that are structured as C corporations or S corporations must be using payroll to pay their owners, because the corporation is taxed separately from the individual.
 If you own a corporation and have not been paying yourself a salary through payroll, you will not have a salary covered through the PPP.
 This is because distributions or dividends from a corporation are not considered to be a salary or self-employment income.

 Sole proprietors and the PPP